JibanRawal/Google-Data-Analytics-Certificate/README.md

 __Oversampling__: The process of increasing the sample size of nondominant groups in a population.
 This can help you better represent them and address imbalanced datasets

+# ASK QUESTIONS AND MAKE DECISIONS

+__Structured thinking__ is the process of recognizing the current problem or situation, organizing available information, revealing gaps and opportunities, and identifying the options